1j01/hacky-game/README.md

 	npm install ; cd game ; npm install ; cd ..

+## Run

-You can now run the game with:
+After installing, you can run the game with:

 	npm start

 On the first run, it'll download the [nw.js][] runtime.

-## Building
+## Build

-The game implements saving game data directly to the executable binary, which is very platform specific.
+The game implements hackily saving game data directly to the executable binary, which is rather platform specific.
-This is only implemented for Windows so far.
-It should be feasible on at least some other systems
+This is only implemented for Windows so far, but it should be feasible on at least some other systems.

+On Windows:

+	npm run build

+On other platforms, for now:

+	npm run build-simple

 [cloning a repo]: https://help.github.com/articles/cloning-a-repository/